All Episodes

 But if you call up Osama bin Laden, I guarantee you somebody's going to listen, and thank God.

-Well, what what is the objection here?
+Well, what is the objection here?

-Now, Lindsey Graham, um, a reputed Republican from South Carolina, had a semi-coherent statement, which I'll let you parse and interpret for yourself.
+Now, Lindsey Graham, a reputed Republican from South Carolina, had a semi-coherent statement, which I'll let you parse and interpret for yourself.

-I thought it was intercepting phone calls coming into the U.S. from outside the U.S. and why you need such a large data bank.
+Here's what he said: Well, I thought it was intercepting phone calls coming into the U.S. from outside the U.S. and why you need such a large data bank.

 I'm clueless, and the lawyers say it's okay.